lbryio/lbrycrd/README.md

 We maintain a mailing list for notifications of upgrades, security issues, and soft/hard forks.
 To join, visit [https://lbry.com/forklist](https://lbry.com/forklist).

+## Mailing List

+We maintain a mailing list for notifications of upgrades, security issues, and soft/hard forks.
+To join, visit [https://lbry.com/forklist](https://lbry.com/forklist).

 ## License

 This project is MIT licensed.
 For the full license, see [LICENSE](LICENSE).